anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

 Sample steps provided mimic those utilized for POD10 test lab access.

+This RI leverages OPNFV Pharos pod 15, which is hosted by Intel and requires VPN access.
+Requests for VPN access must go through the OPNFV Infra Project.
+Once on the VPN, two networks are reachable:

+1. Public Network - this is where the jump host is connected, and
+2. Admin Network - this is where OpenStack public enpoints and floating IP addresses can be reached

+Do we link to the yEd Network Topology diagram from here, or is this the right place to put it?

 <a name="7.5"></a>
 ## 7.5 Descriptor File Preparations

 Reference steps describing the use, creation, and implementation of descriptor files.

+This is where the Airship Mafiest files need to be documented:

+- Profiles
+- Hardware
+  - Server
+  - Device Aliases
+  - Disk Aliases
+- Nodes
+- Networks
+- Software
+- PKI-Catalog
+- Secrets
+- Actions

 e.g. Descriptor file &/or Manifest creation (data elements, use/implementation, etc